-Limit heavy I/O loads to a 50 TB span
+Limit heavy I/O loads to a maximum span

 Disable lazy initialization and enable DISCARD commands

-On most Linux operating systems, you enable DISCARD when you mount a persistent disk to your instance.
-Windows Server 2012 R2 instances enable DISCARD by default when you mount a persistent disk.
+On most Linux operating systems, you enable discard operations when you mount a Persistent Disk on your VM.
+Windows Server 2012 R2 VMs enable discard operations by default when you mount a Persistent Disk.

-Enabling DISCARD can boost general runtime performance, and it can also speed up the performance of your disk when it is first mounted.
-Formatting an entire disk volume can be time consuming, so "lazy formatting" is a common practice.
+Enabling discard operations can boost general runtime performance, and it can also speed up the performance of your disk when it is first mounted.
+Formatting an entire disk volume can be time consuming, so lazy formatting is a common practice.
 The downside of lazy formatting is that the cost is often then paid the first time the volume is mounted.
-By disabling lazy initialization and enabling DISCARD commands, you can get fast format and mount.
+By disabling lazy initialization and enabling discard operations, you can get fast format and mount operations.

-Disable lazy initialization and enable DISCARD during format by passing the following parameters to mkfs.ext4:
+Disable lazy initialization and enable discard operations when formatting a disk by passing the following parameters to mkfs.ext4:

-Enable DISCARD commands on mount by passing the following flag to the
+Enable discard operations when mounting a disk by passing the following flag to the

 can optionally run